urschrei/pyzotero/readme.md

 ### Collection Methods: ###

 * `create_collection(name)`, create a new collection in the Zotero library.
-Accepts one argument: a dict containing the key `name` and the value of the new collection name you wish to create.
-Optionally, the key `parent`, and the value containing the ID of an existing collection may be included.
+Accepts one argument: a :type:`dict` containing the :key:`name` and the value of the new collection name you wish to create.
+Optionally, the :key:`parent`, and the value containing the ID of an existing collection may be included.
 The collection will then be created as a child collection of the passed collection ID.
-Returns `True` if successful.
+Returns :rtype:`True` if successful.
 * `addto_collection(collection, items)`, add the specified item(s) to the specified collection.
-Accepts two arguments: a collection key, and a list of one or more item dicts.
+Accepts two arguments: a :string:`collection` key, and a :list: of one or more item :dicts:.
 Collection keys can be obtained by a call to `collections()` (see details above).
-Returns `True` if successful.
+Returns :rtype:`True` if successful.
 * `deletefrom_collection(collection, item)`, remove the specified item from the specified collection.
 Accepts two arguments: a collection key, and a dict containing item data.
 See the `delete_item()` example for multiple-item removal.
-Returns `True` if successful.
+Returns :rtype:`True` if successful.
-* `update_collection()`, update an existing collection name.
+* `update_collection(collection)`, update an existing collection name.
 Accepts a single argument: a dict containing collection data, previously retrieved using one of the Collections calls (e.g. `collections()`).
-Returns `True` if successful.
+Returns :rtype:`True` if successful.

 **Example:**